stacksjs/eslint-config/README.md

 export default stacks(
   {
-    // Configures for stacks's config
+    // Configure this config
   },

-  // From the second arguments they are ESLint Flat Configs
+  // This second argument defines the ESLint Flat configuration
   // you can have multiple configs
   {
     files: ['**/*.ts'],